Report: Seahawks to hire Rams’ passing game coordinator Shane Waldron as offensive coordinator

 The Rams have had one of the more prolific offenses under McVay but also one of the more balanced, an aspect that surely appeals to head coach Pete Carroll, who said at the end of the 2020 season that the Seahawks needed to run it both more and better in 2021.

-The Rams last year had the seventh-highest run-to-pass ratio in the NFL at 55.75% (Seattle was 18th at 59.59%) while in an offense that features lots of play-action and short passes, as well as runs using receivers.
+The Rams last year had the seventh-highest run-to-pass ratio in the NFL at 55.75% (Seattle was 18th at 59.59%) operation out of an offense that features lots of play-action as well as runs using receivers while also finding ways to get receivers open in space for short passes that can turn into long gains — all qualities that also assuredly appeal to Carroll.

-Seattle fired Schottenheimer after a season in which the Seahawks scored a team-record 459 points to rank eighth in the NFL but flailed badly in the second half of the season, bottoming out with a 30-20 loss to the Rams at home in a wild-card playoff game.
+Seattle fired Schottenheimer citing “philosophical differences” after a season in which the Seahawks scored a team-record 459 points to rank eighth in the NFL but flailed badly in the second half of the season, bottoming out with a 30-20 loss to the Rams at home in a wild-card playoff game.
+Seattle was held to 20 points or fewer in five of its last nine games after scoring 30 or more in seven of the first eight, a stunning about-face that later caused Carroll to say the Seahawks didn’t adjust quickly enough to changes defenses made to combat Seattle’s offense as the year went on — specifically, using two-deep zones to eliminate deep passes.

+The Rams’ mix of play action, short passes, use of the tight end and ability to run a lot of plays out of not many formations — which can confuse defenses by not letting them know of a run or pass is coming — are also all aspects of the Los Angeles offense Carroll is hoping to now incorporate into Seattle’s.

-But if it was the Rams’ defense that knocked Seattle out of the playoffs this year, Carroll has seen more than enough of the Rams’ offense the past four years as LA has scored 28 or more points against Seattle in six of nine meetings since McVay took over in 2017.
+Certainly, Carroll has seen the Rams do a lot of damage to his defense as LA has scored 28 or more points against Seattle in six of nine meetings since McVay took over in 2017.

+Waldron is a 1997 graduate of La Salle Prep in Milwaukie, Ore., and then attended Tufts University in Middlesex, Mass., where he was a three-year letterman as a tight end and long snapper.

+He then spent three years with the New England Patriots as an operations intern and then one season as an operations assistant before moving to Notre Dame in 2005 as an offensive graduate assistant, spending three seasons with the Fighting Irish.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.